uhsprogrammingclub/chessbot/README.md

 ### Design Overview

 There will be several main classes.
-The **Position** class will hold everything about the chess board, where the pieces are located, the score of the board, etc. It will have many accessory functions.
+The **Board** class will hold everything about the chess board, where the pieces are located, the score of the board, etc. It will have many accessory functions.

 ### Algorithm Overview